-240 Arch and bridge custom shapes (for Photoshop CC CS5 CS6 CS2 CS3 CS4 CS1 2014 Elements includes bridge custom shapes, column custom shapes, distorted custom shapes, outlined arch custom shapes, Islamic custom shapes, temple motifs, double arch shapes, rows etc. Access via the shapes palette load / replace commands.
-You can use any of the Photoshop arch shapes to create items for sale such as logos, greeting cards, posters, documents, illustrations, fashion designs, ceramics, textiles, shoes, magnets and much more.
+240 Arch a custom shapes (for Photoshop CC CS5 CS6 CS2 CS3 CS4 CS1 2014 Elements includes bridges, columns, distorted, outlined, Islamic, arabic, elaborate, temple motifs, doubles, rows etc. Access via the shapes palette load / replace commands.
+You can use any of the Photoshop arch shapes to create items for sale such as logos, greeting cards, posters, documents, illustrations, fashions, ceramics, textiles, shoes, magnets and much more.
 All are by Andrew Buckle / graphicxtras.com.
 The custom shapes can be applied as shapes, selections / paths and fill pixels.
 The shapes can be used as a source for amazing new arch brushes as well as arch patterns and displacements and glass effects.
 The arch shapes can be re-colored via the Photoshop toolbox as well as via the shapes options (in the latest version) with easier access to the fill and stroke options for the shapes.
 The Photoshop arch shapes can be combined, distorted, blended, warped, transformed and much more.
 Use as cookie cutters in PSE.
 FREE sampler to download

 Vectors for any size of work